Company Formation in Croatia

 Annual Obligations and Reporting

 After registration, a company in Croatia must maintain accounting records in accordance with Croatian Financial Reporting Standards (HSFI) or International Financial Reporting Standards (IFRS) — depending on the company’s size.
 Annual financial statements must be filed with the Financial Agency (FINA) within four months after the end of the financial year.
 The corporate income tax return is submitted to the Tax Administration (Porezna uprava) by 30 April of the year following the reporting period.
 Companies registered as VAT payers must file periodic VAT returns — monthly or quarterly, depending on the volume of operations.
+COREDO provides full accounting support for Croatian companies: the start package is EUR 530 + VAT per month, with the final fee depending on business activity and transaction volume.

 Compliance and AML Requirements

 As a member of the European Union, Croatia applies European standards in the area of anti-money laundering and counter-terrorism financing (AML/CFT).
 Companies must comply with requirements regarding beneficial owner identification, maintaining client transaction records and reporting suspicious transactions.
 With the entry into force of the new EU AML Regulation (AMLR, Regulation (EU) 2024/1624), applicable from 10 July 2027, compliance requirements in Croatia will be further tightened.
+Prior to the commencement of the registration procedure, COREDO conducts a standard client due diligence (KYC/AML) check in accordance with applicable compliance and regulatory requirements.

 Registration Timeline